Abdel Fattah al-Burhan: Chairman of the Transitional Sovereignty Council (2021–present)

 On 25 October 2021, al-Burhan led the October 2021 Sudanese coup d'état to overthrow the civilian government of Prime Minister Abdalla Hamdok.
 On 21 November 2021, all political prisoners were freed and Abdalla Hamdok was reinstated as prime minister as part of an agreement with the civilian political parties.
 Hamdok was also allowed to return leading the transitional government.

+After the coup, Burhan integrated Islamists into sources of power, in particular the SAF.
+Muslim Brotherhood members who had been active under the Bashir regime became among the principal supporters of al-Burhan and his rule.

 On 4 December 2021, al-Burhan told Reuters in an interview that the Sudanese military will "exit politics" following the elections scheduled for July 2023, stating, "When a government is elected, I don't think the army, the armed forces, or any of the security forces will participate in politics.
 This is what we agreed on and this is the natural situation."

 On 9 December 2021, al-Burhan warned of possible measures against foreign diplomatic missions for their alleged incitement against the Sudanese army.
 He also reiterated his commitment to the political agreement struck with Prime Minister Hamdok in November 2021.
 On 20 December 2021, al-Burhan voiced his support for Hamdok, adding that recent appointments had been made as the result of coordination between him and the prime minister and in line with the 21 November 2021 political agreement.